The Etchings Press Whirling Prize

 4. Publishers may submit on behalf of authors.

-7. Winners will receive a $500 prize, as well as 10 copies of a broadside, which will be designed and produced by UIndy students.
+7. Winners will receive a $500 prize, as well as 10 copies of a commemorative postcard, which will be designed and produced by UIndy students.

 10. Digital submissions are requested by participants.
 We are requesting a PDF that presents the book as it was submitted by the publisher for printing (not a personal Word file), so the student judges may experience the book as closely to its published form as possible.
 This could be an eProof, the last galley, a PDF that’s being circulated by the publisher/press, etc. You are able to submit a separate PDF of the book’s cover, if it’s not included in the book’s file.